fabianunger/health-walk/README.md

 ## Problem

 More countries decide to lock-down the entire population in a domestic quarantine and the periods are constantly being extended.
-In China, the quarantine period in some areas is already over 40 days.
+In China, the quarantine period in some areas is already exceed 40 days.

 We need long-term concepts to cope with quarantine to ensure a follow-up to the quarantine and to support the health of each individual.
 In Italy, Spain as well as France the number of infringements is increasing.